Wednesday, May 31, 2017

 "The Story of the Late Mr. Elvesham" by H. G. Wells

-"I set this story down, not expecting it will be believed, but, if possible, to prepare a way of escape for the next victim."
+"I set this story down, not expecting it will be believed, but, if possible, to prepare a way of escape for the next victim.
+He, perhaps, may profit by my misfortune.
+My own case, I know, is hopeless,and I am now in some measure prepared to meet my fate."
 So begins H. G. Wells's classic short story "The Story of the Late Mr. Elvesham."
-To read that short story in its entirety, click here.
+To read that short story in its entirety online, click here.

 H. G. Wells (1866-1946)